clusterpj/cluster-estate/BUILD.md

-# Building Cluster Estate Project
+# Building Cabarete Villas Project

-This document provides instructions for building the Cluster Estate project, including options for building with TypeScript and ESLint errors.
+This document provides instructions for building the Cabarete Villas project, including options for building with TypeScript and ESLint errors.

 ## Standard Build